 Eugene: Well, we're missing one...

 Bernard's earnest excitement about Eugene's decision to give his life to Jesus is a joy to listen to—the normally curmudgeonly, grumpy Bernard warmly tells Eugene that "this isn't a moment [he'd] want to miss".

 Jack Allen giving advice to Edwin Blackgaard in "Welcome Home, Mr. Blackgaard" on how he can really atone for fleeing in the face of his brother—he doesn't have to.

-He even goes through the trouble of familiarizing himself with Hamlet, to the point of being able to properly analyze the titular character's motivations, in order to best communicate to Edwin that his guilt is misplaced and that the townspeople are simply glad to have him back.
+He even goes through the trouble of familiarizing himself with Hamlet, ably enough to properly analyze the titular character's motivations, in order to best communicate to Edwin that his guilt is misplaced and that the townspeople are simply glad to have him back.

 In "Tornado", a young Mandy Straussberg sells her beloved doll to the J and J Antique Gallery for money to give to the Rathbones, whose house has been badly damaged by the titular disaster.